itsMapleLeaf/aspects3/rulebook.md

 - action: multicast - add 2 additional targets to your next action; on failure, 1 additional target
 - action: sacrifice - try to remove any 2 hits, then take 1 hit; on failure, remove any 1 hit
 - action: inspire - add 2 power dice to a target's next roll; on failure, add 1 power die
+- action: message - send a message across any distance to someone you have met; on failure, the message must be under Wit words
-- (idea) action: command - make someone do a thing; on failure, requires an additional Wit skill check (whichever is most appropriate)
+- action: command - force another character to make a specific action; on failure, requires an additional Wit skill check (whichever is most appropriate)
+  - this might be too powerful; I don't know how to balance this, so I won't

 Water